 Since its establishment in 2001, Petoro has served as the licensee for the state’s participating interests in production licences, fields, pipelines and land-based facilities.
 Petoro is charged with managing the SDFI portfolio on the basis of sound business principles.
-As of the end of 2016, the portfolio consisted of 180 production licences, 6 more than at the beginning of the year.
-In January 2017, Petoro received participating interests in 13 production licences under the Awards in Predefined Areas (APA) 2016.
+As of the end of 2017, the portfolio consisted of 186 production licences, six more than at the beginning of the year.
+In January 2018, Petoro received participating interests for management in 17 production licences under the Awards in Predefined Areas (APA) 2017.

 The annual accounts are presented in accordance with the Provisions on Financial Management in Central Government, circular R-115 from the Ministry of Finance, and requirements in the instructions on financial management of the SDFI in Petoro, with the exceptions granted for the SDFI.
 The board hereby confirms that the annual accounts, which comprise the appropriation and capital accounts prepared on a cash basis, provide a true and fair picture in accordance with the cash basis.
 The general ledger accounts report presents accounting figures for the SDFI as reported to the government accounts in accordance with the standard chart of accounts for state-owned undertakings.